 Specific Timber Market Insights

-While the hardwood timber market overall has seen solid growth in value over the recent several years, gains have not been experienced equally across the species’ comprising the hardwood forest.
-While a host of factors interplay to determine the dynamics of a market, more isolated shocks to supply or demand due to disease or design-trends can have a surprisingly strong impact and are explored in more detail below.When examining these reports, keep in mind that there is a strong regional component of timber pricing.
-Distance to and availability of sawmills can have a considerable impact on prices paid on the stump for a stand of timber.
+While the hardwood timber market has seen solid growth in value over the past several years, different species in the hardwood forest have not experienced equal gains.
+Various factors interact to determine market dynamics, but isolated shocks to supply or demand, caused by disease or design trends, can have a surprisingly strong impact.
+These effects are explored in more detail below.When examining these reports, keep in mind that timber pricing has a strong regional component.
+The distance to sawmills and their availability can significantly impact the prices paid for a stand of timber at the stump.

 Cherry